Timmarusu: Later years

 In 1524, Krishnadevaraya crowned his minor son Yuvaraja.
 A few months later the prince took ill and died of poisoning.
-Accusing Timmarusu for this crime, Krishnadevaraya had minister and his son Prisoned and Blinded.
-It is said the King later released Timmarusu, on knowing that the conspiracy to kill his own son was hatched by Gajapatis of Odisha.
-The Gajapatis did not want their princess Jaganmohini to wed Krishadevaraya, as they believed he was not pure.
-The Gajapatis belonged to Suryavansha (Solar Dynasty) clan of Odisha.
-But had to agree to this marriage, owing to Krishnadevaraya's victory over Gajapatis.
-Krishanadevaraya's parents, Narasa Nayaka a chieftain from Dakshina Kannada and Nagaladevi a chieftain's daughter from Andhra, were not from the royal family of Vijayanagara (Sangama Dynasty).
-The king deplored and repented with Timmarusu, later on.
-On being released, Timmarusu spent the rest of his life in Tirupati.
-He refused to take any support from his former King.
-He died a death in poverty.
-His Samadhi is in Penukonda, Anantapur district of Andhra Pradesh.
+Accusing Timmarasu for this crime, Krishnadevaraya had the minister and his son imprisoned and blinded.
+It is said the king later released Timmarasu, unknowing that the conspiracy to kill his own son was hatched by Gajapatis of Odisha.

+The Gajapatis did not want their princess Jaganmohini to wed Krishnadevaraya, as they believed he was not pure.
+Krishanadevaraya's parents, Narasa Nayaka, a chieftain from Dakshina Kannada, and Nagaladevi, a chieftain's daughter from Andhra, were not from the royal family of Vijayanagara (Sangama dynasty).
+The Gajapatis belonged to Suryavansha (Solar dynasty) clan of Odisha.
+But they had to agree to this marriage, owing to Krishnadevaraya's victory over them.

+The king deplored and repented with Timmarasu, later on.
+On being released, Timmarasu spent the rest of his life in Tirupati.
+He refused to take any support from his former king.
+He died in poverty.
+His Samadhi is in Penukonda in Anantapur district of Andhra Pradesh.